JuanPelusa/audiolusa-react-js/README.md

 personalized installations and home cinema design.
 The site provides simple and intuitive navigability. easy and descriptive specification of the products and simple way to carry out the purchase.

+# Project Development

+I choose Boostrap as the main framework for he's easy way to configure the alignment and the placing of elements.
+For images I prefer a local storage for more organization and quick access.
+Scss was the stylesheet choosen because I feel very comfortable with nesting them.

 # React + Vite

 Fully develop with React + Vite.
 Provides an easy way to have a great development experience without configurations.